 - Actual real-life AutoTraded fill prices are displayed on the System Details page.
 This allows your to compare the fills obtained by traders in their real accounts vs. the C2 Model Account results.

-To see real-life fills, close the "Show AutoTrade Data" link, like this:
+To see real-life fills, click the "Show AutoTrade Data" link:

-Now, trades that have real-life AutoTrading data will appear with a red "A" icon (sort of like a flame, representing the amazing "hotness" of our technology):
+Now, trades that have real-life AutoTrading data will appear with a red monitor icon:

-Click the A to see how real-life traders did, compared with the C2 Model Account:
+Click the icon to see how real-life traders did, compared with the C2 Model Account:

 - C2 does not modify trading records.
 When a system issues a "Buy" or "Sell" signal, we post our best estimate of what real-life traders would see in their accounts.
 When we have real-life data from real accounts, we use that as the basis for posted trade results.
 When we don't, we use real-time data feeds to estimate results.